BabakShah/SDC-TrafficSignClassifier/README.md

  [4, 38, 16, 17, 25] <-actual labels

 Test Set Accuracy = 0.200

+As can be seen from the labels results above and also the softmax probabilities below, the newly acquired images did poorly compared to the previously obtained ones.
+The reason is that I intentionally chose challenging and difficult German traffic signs to really test my model and see the response for noisy, angled, zoomed with various background images.
 <!--| Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | Stop Sign      		| Stop sign   									|